robert-pierce/github_mock_event_emitter/README.md

 >`SCORING-SERVICE-URL=`

-which, as the name suggests, is the URL to the Github Scoring Service that this service will push events to via HTTP.
+which, as the name suggests, is the URL to the Github Scoring Service that this service will push events to via http.

-If you run this service in conjunction with the Github Scoring Service, as intended, then you will not need to worry about setting the environment because the docker command will handle that for us.
+If you run this service in conjunction with the Github Scoring Service, as intended, then you will not need to worry about setting the environment because the docker build process will handle that for us.

-If you wish to run the service as a stand alone application then you can set the environment in your profiles.clj if compiling with Leiningen.
+If you wish to run the service as a stand alone application then you can set the environment in your `profiles.clj`.

 ***
 ## API
-There are two ways of interacting with the github_mock_event_emitter.
+There are two ways of interacting with the Github Mock Event Emitter.

-1. **You can trigger individual events to be push to the github_scoring_service**
+1. **You can trigger individual events to be pushed to the Github Scoring Service**

     To trigger individual events you need to send a **POST** request to the following endpoint: